mirai73/bedrock-fm-javascript/README.md

 ## Chat

 Certain models, like Llama2 Chat or Claude require specific prompts structures when dealing with chat usecases.
+Creating the correct prompt for hand can be tedious and error prone.
 The `chat` completion method allows to easily interact with models when chatting.

 A chat is set up via a sequence of `ChatMessages`: